 Coronary artery disease can lead to a heart attack (myocardial infarction), which occurs when there is a lack of oxygen due to blocked blood flow to the heart muscle.
 If the supply of oxygenated blood is cut off severely or for a long period of time, muscle cells of the heart become damaged and die.
 The result is dysfunction of the muscle of the heart in the area affected by the lack of oxygen.

-Timely and accurate diagnosis to reduce the disruption to your life and get you back home as soon as possible.
+We use our heart monitoring and diagnostic tools to make a timely and accurate diagnosis of your heart disease, reducing the disruption to your life and getting you back home as soon as possible.

 Our doctors will assess the extent of your heart disease and determine which therapy is best for you.
 We may prescribe medications and a procedure such as balloon angioplasty, stent placement, bypass surgery, or revascularization.

 Whenever possible, we perform coronary bypass surgery through small incisions, sometimes using a surgical robot.
 Some people benefit from "off-pump" beating heart surgery, which can be accomplished without the need for a heart-lung machine.
 Our surgeons perform your surgery using the least invasive approach possible.
 Also, since our surgeons and interventional cardiologists work together to develop the best plan for each patient, many patients benefit from combined, or hybrid, procedures, in which catheter-based and minimal access surgical treatments are combined to provide the best results with the least possible invasiveness.

 We achieve excellent outcomes.
 Risk-standardized 30-day mortality rates among our bypass patients (1.4 percent, years 2012-2015) and heart attack patients (11 percent) are among the lowest in New York State and are better than the national average (3.2 percent for bypass and 14.1 percent for heart attack).